Kareem Hunt Case: Friend Claims Racial Slurs, 19-Year-Old Abigail Ottinger Says She Rejected Man In His Group

 Kansas City Chiefs NFL player Kareem Hunt is at the center of a controversial incident that allegedly happened in Cleveland over the past weekend.
 According to the Cleveland Plain Dealer, 19-year-old Abigail Ottinger of Middleburg Heights has filed a report with police, accusing Hunt of pushing and shoving her at approximately 3:45 a.m. on Saturday.

-The incident took place at the tony Metropolitan at the 9, a luxury Cleveland hotel that features “one and two bedroom apartments located in the vibrant Gateway District in Downtown Cleveland.”
+The incident took place at the Metropolitan at the 9, a luxury Cleveland hotel.
 The “upscale boutique apartment building, located on Euclid Avenue” boasts beautifully designed rooms and was nice enough for the Kardashian family to visit when in town.
-However, The 9 is now gaining attention for being the location where Hunt allegedly kicked Ottinger and her friend out of his apartment, supposedly because he discovered the women were 19 years of age.
+However, Metropolitan at the 9 is now gaining attention for being the location where Hunt allegedly kicked Ottinger and her friend out of his apartment, supposedly because he discovered the women were 19 years of age.

 Abigail, however, claims that Hunt kicked the women out because Abigail didn’t desire one of the guys in the group.
 Therefore, police reports list both Hunt and Ottinger as suspects in cross-complaints against one another.
 The evening in question featured a night of partying on a party bus.
 The Kent State University students returned to Hunt’s apartment but the women were eventually kicked out for conflicting reasons.